 Rómelo took us to one shop in particular so that we could learn the difference between acrylic, llama, and baby llama wools.
 Not a bad thing to learn, to tell you the truth.
 But the entire visit felt fabricated for the sole reason of profit, not for our edification.
 Rómelo stood by the cash register and made sure that each purchase from one of his customers was marked down so that he could get his percentage.
 This was no fair-trade store where I knew that a portion of the profit was going to a fairly paid artisan.

 I found myself uninterested in making a purchase.
 In the end, my son asked for a pair of knitted mittens (he had forgetten to pack a pair and summertime in Peru still means cold nights, especially on the Inca Trail) and I bought some.
 We found the same pair the next day at a village miles from Cusco.
 They were probably made in a factory setting where the salaries are low and the employers have little incentive to make any changes.

 Upon returning to the city, we met up with our guide for the next day and that experience is best left for the next article… after all, he was our guide for the 4-day Inca Trail hike!

-When I originally wrote this article back in the day, I was a military wife living in Buenos Aires, Argentina.
-My husband was on an exchange assignment of about 15 months.
+When I originally wrote this article, I was a military wife living in Buenos Aires, Argentina.
+My husband was on an exchange assignment for about 15 months.
 We had yet to know that we would be moving to Ecuador for three years!
 In short, we were trying to expose our boys to as much of South America as we could afford in so short of an assignment.
 At the time, I published on DailyKos under the pen name of AngelaJean.
 The above piece is an edited version of that original piece.